mhered/digitalization-aerospace/week1.md

 Digital tech used in production since the 60s.

-Production are the processes from customer requirements to shipment of goods.
+Production is the processes from customer requirements to shipment of goods:
+- research and engineering to define the product
+- production planning
+- production contorl schedules all steps
+- material scheduling procures parts and materials
 ![Order processing](./assets/order-processing.png)

+* 1st industrial revolution: Watt
+* 2nd industrial revolution: Taylor separates WCW and BCW
+* 3rd industrial revolution in 1960s: integrate computer in production facilities: robots and CNCs
+* 4th industrial revolution: interlinked intelligent production systems

+industry 4.0 in